 cReview: After entering Review in the current diagnostic, the user can choose to view an ultrasonic image or video in Cine Graphic to review.
-By tapping the user can choose "Batch Management" or "Export Report".
-Tap Batch Management, the user can select, delete, export multiple stored images (available format: jpg, .png, .bmp and.dcm..dcm file is optional) or videos (available format: .mp4) for local storage and upload DICOM files (optional) to the server.
-Tap Export Report, the user can export the diagnosis to pdf with the patient's information, selected images, measurement information, annotation, signature, and date dEdit Patient Information: This is used to enter or modify patient information stored in the local database.
+By tapping in the user can choose "Batch Management" or "Export Report".
+Tap Batch Management, the user can select, delete, export multiple stored images (available format: .jpg, .png, .bmp and.dcm.. dcm file is optional) or videos (available format: .mp4) for local storage and uploading DICOM files (optional) to the server.

+Tap Export Report, the user can export the diagnosis to pdf with the patient's information, selected images, measurement information, annotation, signature, and date.

+dEdit patient information: This is used to enter or modify patient information stored in the local database.
 The default name of the current patient is "Quick ID".
 Images and videos are saved in each patient study record.
 The default values for the items on the current patient information edit screen are the values stored in the local database.
-Press the "Save" button that is on the screen in the upper right corner to update new data to the local database. ecurrent examination: Select the scanned part of the human body.
-The user can directly touch the scanned part of the human body users can also add custom presets.
+Press the "Save" button that is on the screen in the upper right corner to update new data to the local database. eCurrent exam: Select the scanned part of the human body.
+The user can directly touch the scanned part of the human body in the Current Exam to get the current scanned part of the human body.
+Users can also add custom presets.

-fAbout: The user can review the company name, application version, website, credit, OpenCV license agreement, copyright announcement... and so on.
+About: The user can review the company name, application version, website, credit, OpenCV license agreement, copyright announcement... and so on.

-gOther:
+gOthers: